DASDAE/presentations/README.md

-# presentations
+# DASDAE Resources

-A collection of DASDAE presentations.
+A collection of DASDAE presentations and educational materials.

 See the rendered presentations [here](https://dasdae.github.io/presentations).

-To add a new presentation create a new directory and build your presentation inside.

-Then add a link to the resulting html.
-See image_2022 as an example.
+See also the [DASDAE](dasdae.org) and [DASCore](dascore.org) websites.